cherimarie/gdi-ruby/README.md

 ### Class 2

-Structured programming (loops and conditions), working with collections
+Structured programming (loops and conditions), working with collections data types

 We'll create small programs in the text editor that use conditionals and loops for control flow.
 Then, we'll explore Ruby's collections data types, and see some of the ways we can work with them.